adl-lang/adl/doc/introduction.md

 # Introduction

 ADL (Algebraic Data Language) is a framework for building multi language systems.
 It consists of a domain specific language (DSL) for describing algebraic data types, code generators for several target languages, and runtimes for these languages.
-Langage interoperability is ensured through a consistent json serialisation schema.
+Language interoperability is ensured through a consistent json serialisation schema.

+In addition to supporting several target languages, a general purpose "ast" backend is available.
+This produces a checked, machine readable syntax tree suitable for custom processing and code generation in any programming language.

+# Applications

+Intended applications for ADL include:

+* strongly typed http APIs
+* strongly typed configuration files
+* automatically derived database schemas and binding code
+* automatically derived UI code for editing complex values

 # Example